Joha-will/Forest-Football-Quiz_Portfolio-Project-2-Javascript/README.md

 ### **User Stories**

 - ### First time visitors goals
     - When visiting the quiz as a first time visitor, I want to see relevant pictures and themes that relate to the quiz topic, Nottingham Forest and football.

-So I have implemented a photo of the current football team as the background and football icons.
-I also want to have a clear understanding of how to play the quiz.
-I have implemented an about the quiz button, which gives instruction on how to play the quiz.
+    - As a first time visitoor, I also want to have a clear understanding of how to play the quiz.

     - As a first time visitor, I want to easily navigate around the quiz without any difficulty.

     - As a first time visitor, I want to be able to easily find information about the quiz through social media links.
-I have placed these links at the bottom left of the page so they are easily found.

 - ### Returning visitors goals
     - As a returning visitor, I want to find out about updates relating to the quiz.
-This can be found through the social media links, which are also used a point of contact.

 - ### Frequent user goals
-    - As a returning visitor, I would like to see visual changes and updates to the quiz content.
-For example the background image to be updated to the current Nottingham Forest football team.
+    - As a frequent visitor, I would like to see visual changes and updates to the quiz content.

 ### **Design**